edwardcheng22/King-County-Housing-Prediction-Project/README.md

   * Normality
   * Homoscedasticity

-  *Iterated through all the predictor variables to check out if these three assumptions were met for any of them.
+  *Iterate through all the predictor variables to check out if these three assumptions were met for any of them.
 Here is a sample of one of the graphs*

   ![scatter](https://github.com/edwardcheng22/King-County-Housing-Prices-Prediction-Project/blob/master/Images/linear.png)
   ![reg_exog](https://github.com/edwardcheng22/King-County-Housing-Prices-Prediction-Project/blob/master/Images/linear_regression_assumptions.png)